::p_load(sf, tmap, tidyverse, rvest) pacman

 - sf for handling geospatial data.

-Among the four packages, readr, tidyr and dplyr are part of tidyverse package.
+Among the five packages, readr, tidyr and dplyr are part of tidyverse package.

 The code chunk below will be used to install and load these packages in RStudio.